ZeusDB/zeusdb-vector-database/README.md

 ZeusDB Vector Database supports multiple intuitive ways to insert data using index.add(...).
 All formats accept optional metadata per record.

+Each format is automatically parsed and validated internally, including support for NumPy arrays (np.ndarray).
+Errors and successes are returned in a structured AddResult object for easy debugging and logging.

 #### ✅ Format 1 – Single Object

 ```python